hashicorp/terraform-provider-azurerm/website/docs/r/private_endpoint.html.markdown

 -> **NOTE:** If you are trying to connect the Private Endpoint to a remote resource without having the correct RBAC permissions on the remote resource set this value to `true`.

-* `private_connection_resource_id` - (Required) The ID (or Service Alias) of the Private Link Enabled Remote Resource which this Private Endpoint should be connected to.
+* `private_connection_resource_id` - (Optional) The ID of the Private Link Enabled Remote Resource which this Private Endpoint should be connected to.
+One of `private_connection_resource_id` or `private_connection_resource_alias` must be specified.
+Changing this forces a new resource to be created.

+* `private_connection_resource_alias` - (Optional) The Service Alias of the Private Link Enabled Remote Resource which this Private Endpoint should be connected to.
+One of `private_connection_resource_id` or `private_connection_resource_alias` must be specified.
 Changing this forces a new resource to be created.

 * `subresource_names` - (Optional) A list of subresource names which the Private Endpoint is able to connect to. `subresource_names` corresponds to `group_id`.
 Changing this forces a new resource to be created.